taytwkim/simple-dns/FS/README.md

   http://localhost:9090/register
 ```

 * `host.docker.internal` is a special DNS name that allows a Docker container to communicate with the host machine.
-It’s useful when a container needs to access a service running on the host.
-In this assignment, since the AS container is bound to `localhost:53533`, FS can use `host.docker.internal:53533` to send registration requests to it.
+It’s useful when a container needs to access a service running on the host — like FS sending a registration request to AS running at `localhost:53533`.
+When using `docker-compose`, this is no longer necessary since all services run in the same Docker network and can refer to each other by container name.

 * Test Fibonacci Result
 ```bash